-We collected Benson one Sunday in September 2007; he seemed delighted to see us and made every attempt to pull me out of the kennels with Claire and helpers in tow and into the car.
+When we collected Benson he seemed delighted to see us and made every attempt to pull me out of the kennels with Claire and helpers in tow and into the car.
 We knew that he had some major allergies and needed injections fortnightly and then monthly and had some problems with his ears, however he appeared to be generally in good form other than that.

 Benson had belonged previously to a family that had split and who could no longer look after a rather large, slightly smelly but adorable dog who needed expensive medication; their loss was definitely our gain.
 Our journey home was uneventful, stopping for lunch at a hostelry with a garden where we sat with our new friend who was admired greatly by a young girl who was fascinated to hear the history of Hungarian Vizslas and their introduction into this country.